reenas/VR101/assignments.md

 You have to:

-* download the project file and unzip it.
+* Download the project file and unzip it.
 * Open the file and Navigate to ..
 VR101 - Assignment &gt;&gt; Assets &gt;&gt; VR Assignment.unity
 * Double-click and open the file.